henrypugh/agents/README.md

 ## Project Structure

-The project is organized into several modules, each with a specific responsibility:
+The project is organised into several modules, each with a specific responsibility:

 ### Client Components
 - **main.py**: Entry point for the application